 - (4) If an ESCO, DRC or the Authority believes that special circumstances, such as an emergency involving public safety, system reliability or significant financial risk, exist that would require more expeditious resolution of a complaint than might be expected under the Authority's complaint procedures, it may submit its complaint to the Authority's President and Chief Executive Officer's designee in the first instance, with a copy provided to the other parties involved in the complaint.
 The party that is subject of such a complaint shall file any response within the time specified by the President and Chief Executive Officer's designee.
-The President and Chief Executive Officer's designee will act upon such a complaint by expeditiously rendering a decision on the complaint or advising the parties that the Authority's standard complaint procedures described above must be followed. - (5) All correspondence or documents to be delivered from one party to another during the complaint process shall be sent in a manner that provides verification of receipt within the time periods specified in this complaint process. - (6) If a complaint involves the accuracy of invoiced charges by the Authority, the ESCO or DRC shall pay the invoiced charges, subject to refund with interest applied at the rate for Consumer Deposits specified in the Statement of Interest on Customer Deposits. - b) The failure of any ESCO or DRC to abide by the decision of the Authority's staff if no appeal has been filed, or the decision of the President and Chief Executive Officer's designee resulting from an appeal, may result in suspension or revocation of the ESCO's or DRC's License.
+The President and Chief Executive Officer's designee.
+The President and Chief Executive Officer's designee that the Authority's standard complaint procedures described above must be followed. - (5) All correspondence or documents to be delivered from one party to another during the complaint process shall be sent in a manner that provides verification of receipt within the time periods specified in this complaint process. - (6) If a complaint involves the accuracy of invoiced charges by the Authority, the ESCO or DRC shall pay the invoiced charges, subject to refund with interest applied at the rate for Consumer Deposits specified in the Statement of Interest on Customer Deposits. - b) The failure of any ESCO or DRC to abide by the decision of the Authority's staff if no appeal has been filed, or the decision of the President and Chief Executive Officer's designee resulting from an appeal, may result in suspension or revocation of the ESCO's or DRC's License.